Posted by Wade

 If another pair of legs were added to each side of Klann, as done in the simulation of Strider below, then maybe its legs could be driven by pushing the robot (although one of Klann's feet would still skid at the corner of the foot-path, so it may not work so well - maybe adding feet that could slide or rotate a little would help?)

 Here's a test to see how easily this linkage variation #6 of Strider's mechanism can be driven by an external force - gravity in this case:

 Notice how the robot wavers slightly to the left and right as it descends, due to the foot-speed varying a little.
 Linkage variation 7 below has more consistent foot speed, and waivers less

-Strider's legs can also be driven by pushing the robot when built in an 8-leg version, although not nearly as efficiently as 12-leg versions, and the ramp's slope had to be doubled to get an 8-legged Strider to walk below:
+Strider's legs can also be driven by pushing the robot when built in an 8-leg version, although not nearly as efficiently as 12-leg versions, and the ramp's slope had to be increased to get an 8-legged Strider to walk below:

 Dead-Points part 1 is here.

 Welcome to DIYWalkers!
 I'm Ben Vagle, and I've been building mechanical walkers since I was 11 years old, both big and small.
 I started this blog to share what I've learned, and to collaborate with you.
 Let's see if we can take walkers to the next level!